asutoshpalai/VRoom/README.md

 - [Microsoft Cognitive Services](https://azure.microsoft.com/en-in/services/cognitive-services/)
   for live translation, captioning, keyword extraction, online reference.

-## LICENCE
+## LICENSE

-All the code in this repo is presented under GNU GPLv2 licence.
-You can find the licence text in the [LICENCE](https://github.com/asutoshpalai/VRoom/blob/master/LICENSE) file.
+All the code in this repo is presented under GNU GPLv2 license.
+You can find the licence text in the [LICENSE](https://github.com/asutoshpalai/VRoom/blob/master/LICENSE) file.